On convergence and optimality of maximum-likelihood APA: Introduction

 \section{Introduction}

-Adaptive filtering is a fundamental problem with numerous applications in signal processing.
-In a generic system identification scenario, noisy observations of the response of an unknown linear system to a known input signal are used to estimate the parameters of the unknown system.
+Adaptive filtering is a fundamental problem in signal processing with many applications.
+In a generic system identification scenario, the response of an unknown linear system to a known input signal is used to estimate the impulse response of the unknown system.
 During the past sixty years, there has been extensive research on developing efficient high-performance adaptive filters.
 The work has led to the development of various well-known algorithms, such as least mean squares (LMS), normalized least mean squares (NLMS), recursive least squares (RLS) and the affine projection algorithm (APA).
-Except for RLS, such methods are efficient in terms of computational complexity and memory requirement, especially if they are implemented in the frequency domain.
-(See for example \cite{soo1990multidelay,shynk1992frequency,borrallo1992implementation}.)
-However, the computationally-efficient solutions, such as NLMS and APA, either suffer from low convergence speed or achieve low accuracy.
-Various heuristic solutions have been developed to improve the performance of such methods by dynamically tuning their parameters to obtain favorable tradeoffs between convergence speed and long-term accuracy.
-In this paper, we propose a new, theoretically motivated algorithm with a single control parameter, whose behavior for memoryless Gaussian inputs can be explicitly characterized, and which has the same asymptotic convergence as RLS.
+Among these methods, the APA algorithm has been found to be the most efficient method that is widely used in practice as well, because on one hand it is computationally efficient and on the other hand is able to offer good performance in terms of convergence speed and accuracy.

-We also show experimental evidence that the algorithm has excellent performance in acoustic echo cancellation, an adaptive filtering application where the input signal can be modeled as having significant memory.
-In acoustic echo cancellation (AEC), the goal is to remove the echo generated by the transmitters (e.g. loudspeakers) from the signal captured by the receivers (e.g. microphones).
-To achieve this goal, EC algorithms use the (known) signal from the transmitter and the signal captured by the receiver to adaptively learn the channel coefficients describing the channel that exists between the transmitter and the receiver.
-(Ref to Fig.~\ref{fig:AEC} for a block diagram of a two-way audio communication systems with EC.)
+To run the APA algorithm one needs to specify three variables: the projection order ($P$), the regularization parameter ($\delta$) and the step size ($\mu$).
+It is well-understood in the literature that statically setting these parameters, especially $\mu$ and $\delta$, leads to a trade-off between convergence speed and accuracy of the algorithm.
+Therefore, to achieve a good performance, one needs to set these parameters adaptively as the algorithm proceeds.
+This has led to a host of different solutions that are developed for adaptively setting the aforementioned parameters.
+(Refer to Section \ref{sec:related-work} for a brief overview of such solutions.)